thesovereignrepo/The-Sovereign-Repository/01-Desktop/02-Intermediate/Ubuntu.md

     sudo sh -c 'echo "deb [arch=amd64 signed-by=/usr/share/keyrings/deb.torproject.org-keyring.gpg] https://deb.torproject.org/torproject.org $(lsb_release -sc) main" >> /etc/apt/sources.list.d/tor-project.list'
     ```

-**NOTE:** For Linux Mint and other Ubuntu based systems, replace `$(lsb_release -sc)` in the command with the latest [Ubuntu code-name](https://wiki.ubuntu.com/Releases) (e.g, noble, jammy) that your system is based on.
+**NOTE:** For Linux Mint and other Ubuntu based systems, replace `$(lsb_release -sc)` in the command with the latest [Ubuntu Code Name](https://wiki.ubuntu.com/Releases) (e.g, noble, jammy) that your system is based on.
 The keyring does have to be manually updated when rotated.

 2. Update repository info and install the Tor Daemon.
     ```
     sudo apt update && sudo apt install tor
     ```

-3. Once installed check version and status.
+3. Once installed, check version and status.
+Press Q to quit to return to Terminal.
     ```
     tor --version && sudo systemctl status tor
     ```